studioromeo/studioromeo.github.com/_posts/2012-10-11-pattern-passwords.md

 I decided to apply this concept to my keyboard using the keys as 'dots' where I could draw a pattern on.
 Starting from *q* I travel 3 *columns* along to *e* and then 3 rows down to *z*.
 So from there you can draw any pattern you like (eg a square would be q > w > s > a).

 I'm not sure how secure this is but I find it much easier to remember and so far it as proven just as secure as any other password I've used.
-If anyone has stats on how effective this is I'd love to see them, for the rest I hope this is useful to you.
+If anyone has stats on how effective this is I'd love to see them.

 That's all folks!